NEW: "We just couldn't take the chance," sheriff says

 Thompson’s property is about 2 miles outside Zanesville.
 The 62-year-old had been released from a federal prison September 30 after pleading guilty earlier this year to possessing illegal firearms, including five fully automatic firearms.
 A civil case seeking forfeiture of firearms was pending, according to the U.S. attorney’s office in Ohio’s Southern District.

-He also had been convicted of animal cruelty and animals at large in 2005 and was arrested several times for traffic violations.
+He also had been convicted of animal cruelty and was arrested several times for traffic violations.

 Authorities were waiting on the results of an autopsy to determine the exact cause of his death, but Lutz said Thompson shot himself just after releasing the animals.